Charlotte Morton, Chief Executive of the Anaerobic Digestion and; Bioresources Association (ADBA), said today:

 Seafield WwTW treats waste for a population equivalent of approximately 850,000 people from Edinburgh and the surrounding area which equates to 300 million liters of wastewater every day—enough to fill 121 Olympic sized swimming pools.
 By implementing a range of innovations and increasing efficiency the target of energy self-sufficiency has been set as the practical target and will further sustainability and lower carbon emissions.

-The advances to date mean that the Seafiled site has also reduced its energy costs by 50 percent, which will help meet the value-for-money consumer criteria set for the industry.
+The advances to date mean that the Seafield site has also reduced its energy costs by 50 percent, which will help meet the value-for-money consumer criteria set for the industry.

 The water industry is the fourth most energy intensive U.K. industry and uses around 3 percent of U.K. generated electricity for pumping, water treatment and waste management which directly contributes around 1 percent of the U.K.’s greenhouse gas (GHG) emissions.